Solar energy heats up job market across the globe | DW | 12.07.2021

 "I really like my job, I'm excited and I'm learning a lot," says Fabian Rojas.

 The company's CEO René Hegel, who's been selling photovoltaic systems since 2008, hired the Argentine engineer, who was visiting Germany at the time.
-This is how they are able to meet at least part of the rapidly increasing demand.
+In this way, the company is able to meet at least part of rapidly increasing demand in the region.

 Rojas talks to customers, customizes photovoltaic systems and sometimes helps install them on rooftops.